 The legal industry is undergoing a fundamental transformation because of technology and innovative methods for delivering legal services.
-The Legal Technology and Innovation Concentration is designed to prepare students for this new and evolving legal marketplace by providing students with the knowledge and skillset that 21st century lawyers need.
+The Legal Innovation and Technology Concentration is designed to prepare students for this new and evolving legal marketplace by providing students with the knowledge and skill set that 21st century lawyers need.

 The concentration offers an array of courses and experiences that will better prepare students for both traditional and non-traditional legal employment.
 Traditional employers (such as law firms) increasingly need lawyers who not only have traditional legal knowledge and skills, but who are also familiar with innovative processes and technologies.
 For example, an increasing number of firms want to take advantage of cloud computing, employ a knowledge management system, use social media for investigations and marketing, engage in cost-effective electronic discovery, incorporate insights about project management, develop automated document assembly procedures, use law practice management software, understand metrics for the efficient delivery of legal services, and create a virtual version of their law firms.